Bri-J-C/CurtainController/COMMANDS.md

 # Command Reference

 Complete reference for all available commands via WebSerial and MQTT.

+Entering "help" in webserial will list all available commands.

 ## WebSerial Commands